-- 1. Users shall use their accounts for the purposes for which they are established. - 2.
-Users shall not subvert restrictions associated with their accounts such as levels of access. - No one shall give any password for any College computer or network to any unauthorized person, nor obtain any other person's password by any unauthorized means.
+- Users shall use their accounts for the purposes for which they are established, as well as personal communications.
+Accounts and other IT resources shall not be used for personal financial gain or benefit or for benefit of organizations not related to the College, except: (a) in connection with scholarly pursuits, such as faculty publishing activities; or (b) in accordance with College policy on outside consulting for compensation. - Users shall not subvert restrictions associated with their accounts, such as quotas and levels of access - 3.
+No one shall give any password for any College computer or network to any unauthorized person, nor obtain any other person's password by any unauthorized means.
 Users are responsible for the use of their computer accounts and shall not allow others access to their accounts, through sharing passwords or otherwise.
-Users should take advantage of system-provided protection measures to prevent such access.
-Users are required to logoff when done using computer or network resources.
+Users should take advantage of system-provided protection measures to prevent such access. - 4.
+When a user is no longer a member of the campus community or is assigned a new position and/or different responsibilities within the College, his or her account and access authorization shall be reviewed.
+A user shall not use facilities, accounts, access codes, privileges, or information for which he or she is not authorized.